cedricrupb/TSSB3M/README.md

 * [**SSB-9M:**](https://tssb3m.s3.eu-west-1.amazonaws.com/ssb_data_9M.zip) A dataset of over 9 million single statement bug fixes.
 Each fix modifies at least a single statement to fix a bug.
 However, the related code changes might incorporate changes to other files.

 * [**SSC-28M:**](https://tssb3m.s3.eu-west-1.amazonaws.com/ssc_data_28M.zip) A dataset of over 28 million general single statement changes.
-We are releasing this dataset with the intention to faciliate research in software evoluation.
+We are releasing this dataset with the intention to faciliate research in software evolution.
 Therefore, a code change might not necessarily relate to a bug fix.

 All datasets are available at [Zenodo](https://doi.org/10.5281/zenodo.5845439).